Tinkidinki/ping-editorial-policy/The-Ping-Team.md

 ### Web administrators

 ## Crediting
 The Ping! team will be credited both on the print issue, and on the website.

 The website credits will be updated after the release of every issue.

+Team: Semester/Yearly teams tracked on website